sourcehut-mirrors/chawan/doc/build.md

 * `manpage`: rebuild man pages; note that this is not part of `all`.
   Manual pages are included in the repository, so this only needs to be called when you modify the documentation.
+* `unicode_gen`: rebuild the EastAsianWidth mapping from the source.
+  Like `manpage`, this is intended for development only.
 * `install`: install the `cha` binary, and if man pages were generated, those as well
 * `uninstall`: remove the `cha` binary and Chawan man pages
+* `test`: run tests.
+For now, these have no additional dependencies, but this may change in the future.
+Additionally, no guarantees are made about their reliability - I *think* they always work, but there have been counterexamples in the past.

 ## Cross-compiling